Updated April 2026

 WOMEN'S SOCCER COMMITTEE

-The NCAA Division I Women's Soccer Committee is responsible for selecting teams to fill "at large" positions in the Division I Tournament bracket and for seeding teams within the bracket.
-The Committee also is responsible for assigning bracket positions to the 64 Tournament participants.
+The NCAA Division I Women's Soccer Committee is a subset of the members of the Division I Women's Soccer Oversight Committee.
+The Women's Soccer Committee is responsible for selecting teams to fill "at large" positions in the Division I Tournament bracket, for seeding teams, for forming the bracket, and for selecting game sites.
 The Committee has 10 members.
 The Committee membership consists of:

 One member from each of the following conferences: ACC, Big 10, Big 12, and SEC